ラーメンベット 系列 engineer holding a semiconductor chip with a pair of tweezers

 The researchers will work together to develop a new course focusing on emerging materials for next-generation computing.
 They also aim to collaborate with university colleagues and external professional societies to provide opportunities for high school, undergraduate and community college students to gain exposure to scientific ラーメンベット 系列 and training in magnetism and advanced computing.

-Led by Pedram Khalili Amri of Northwestern University's McCormick School of ラーメンベット 系列, the team also includes Incorvia, Joseph Friedman of The University of Texas at Dallas' Department of Electrical and Computer ラーメンベット 系列 and Kerem Camsari of University of California Santa Barbara's Department of Electrical and Computer ラーメンベット 系列.
+Led by Pedram Khalili Amri of Northwestern University's McCormick School of ラーメンベット 系列, the team also includes Incorvia, Joseph Friedman of The University of Texas at Dallas' Department of Electrical and Computer ラーメンベット 系列 and Kerem Camsari of the University of California Santa Barbara's Department of Electrical and Computer ラーメンベット 系列.

 Co-designing indium-based sol-gel precursors for extreme ultraviolet resist and back-end-of-the-line oxide nanoelectronics